sajjadhossain/pylearn/README.md

 - [ ] [Libraries](https://docs.python.org/3/tutorial/stdlib.html) and [more](https://docs.python.org/3/tutorial/stdlib2.html)
 - [ ] RESTAPI using JSON Schema
 - [x] Make sure to lint code
-    * Use spaces around operators and after commas, but not directly inside bracketing constructs: a = f(1, 2) + g(3, 4).
-    * Name your classes and functions consistently; the convention is to use UpperCamelCase for classes and lowercase_with_underscores for functions and methods.